-- have a reasonable knowledge of (or have been briefed about) the pupils including any special educational needs, medical needs or disabilities - directly supervise the pupils (except during remote supervision) particularly important when they are mingling with the public and may not be easily identified - have a clear understanding of the activity to be undertaken - have the means to contact the Trip leader/other supervisors if needing help - anticipate a potential risk by recognising a hazard, by arriving, where necessary, at the point of hazard before the pupils do, and acting promptly where necessary - monitor the appropriateness of the activity, the physical and mental condition and abilities of the Trip members and the suitability of the prevailing conditions - understand the emergency procedures and be able to carry them out
+- have a reasonable knowledge of (or have been briefed about) the pupils re: friendships, behaviour, special educational needs, medical needs or disabilities - directly supervise the pupils.
+They will ensure that children are wearing wristbands should they become lost / detached and accompanying staff will also wear the School high-vis jackets and have a clear understanding of the activity to be undertaken - have the means to contact the Trip leader/other supervisors if needing help - anticipate a potential risk by recognising a hazard, by arriving, where necessary, at the point of hazard before the pupils do, and acting promptly where necessary - monitor the appropriateness of the activity, the physical and mental condition and abilities of the Trip members and the suitability of the prevailing conditions - understand the emergency procedures and be able to carry them out

-Each pupil should:
+Each pupil should (KS1 & KS2):

-- know who their supervisor is at any given time and how to contact him or her - have been given clear instructions - alert the supervisor if someone is missing or in difficulties - have a meeting place to return to, or an instruction to remain where they are, if separated - understand, accept and adhere to the expected standards of behaviour.
+- know who their supervisor is at any given time and how to contact him or her - have been given clear instructions - wear a wristband containing the school's emergency contact details - alert the supervisor if someone is missing or in difficulties - have a meeting place to return to, or an instruction to remain where they are, if separated - understand, accept and adhere to the expected standards of behaviour.